brodieG/fansi/DEVNOTES.md

 Generate a list of the styles that pre had but post doesn't, and only those.
 Then, generate a `close_active_sgr` on that style.

+How do we handle closing styles when there are not corresponding opening styles?
+If there is a lone ESC[m in the string, what do we close?
+Nothing?
+Everything?
+Do we give the user the option of providing a vector of starting styles to consider active (and possibly to instruct us on which action to take)?
+We could e.g. give the user the option to close everything.

+Do we warn about closing tags that don't close an active style?
+Maybe we do that, and then point to docs about bleed.
+But it does mean we should include the bleed argument.

+## Bleed

+Add a `bleed` param that is a single string (or TRUE) that causes the program to bleed from string to string, with the initial state specified by that argument (or TRUE for just no starting state).
+But this precludes using the argument in a form that recycles to the beginning of each string; really, bleeding and starts with X should be distinct, possibly orthogonal.

+What cares about bleed?  `expand`, obviously.
+Maybe `strwrap` as that adds a terminator.
+What about `substr`?

+Do we really want a "starts with x" option?
+Probably not worth it?
+Is it sufficiently different and important relative to bleed?
+Under what circumstances would we really want it?

 ## Overflow